lyc458216/PTE/library/Speaking/DI(describe image).md

 Filter: Test
 Sort Type: Creation time(Ascending order)

-**Comments: There is only a image, but not include title.
+Tips: There is only a image, but not include title.

 Step graph - 5
 Pie chart - 3